 2019 Payout was $32.72 per point!

-NSBA rewards youth members for their participation in NSBA programs and encourages them to become lifelong learners through the Smart Points program.
-Youth rider may apply by paying a one-time fee of $25 and completing the enrollment form.
+NSBA rewards youth members for their participation in NSBA programs, and encourages them to become lifelong learners through the Smart Points program.
+Youth riders may apply by paying a one-time fee of $25 and completing the enrollment form.
 Enrollment can occur at any time throughout the year.

 How Funds Are Created

 NSBA uses the sanction fees from all youth classes, that are collected by show management, at NSBA events to create the "pot".
 The sanction fees are six percent of each youth entry fee, or a minimum of $3 per youth entry.